 The advice, contained in full in the GMC’s leaflet What to expect of doctors who carry out cosmetic procedures, also explains what to do if people have any concerns or doubts about a cosmetic procedure, or if they experience any problems after work has been carried out.

 Professor Terence Stephenson, Chair of the GMC, said:

-The GMC’s new COSMETIC acrostic accompanies its new guide What to expect of doctors who carry out cosmetic procedures (available online).
+The GMC’s new COSMETIC acrostic accompanies its new guide on what to expect of doctors who carry out cosmetic procedures (available online).

 The GMC is asking private cosmetic clinics across the UK to display these materials to help inform and support potential patients.